Devorein/Devorein/README.md

 As far as my credentials I'm currently a fullstack web and mobile developer and part time Designer, trying my best to keep up with the upcoming technologies and mastering the existing ones.

 - 🔭 I’m currently working on ...
 [Nishan Ecosystem](https://github.com/Devorein/Nishan)
 - 🌱 I’m currently learning ...
-AWS, React Native, Powershell, Urql and Graphql Codegen from top to bottom without any gaps
+AWS, React Native, Go, Urql and Graphql Codegen from top to bottom without any gaps
 - 👯 I’m looking to collaborate on ...
 Any ambitious MERN/G/T Project
 - 💬 Ask me about ...Web and Mobile Development, Fitness, UFC, Solo leveling and Liverpool FC
 - ⚡ Fun fact: ...
 I'm a proud AroAce (Aromantic & Asexual) 🟢⚫🟣 ;D